lingtalfi/SaveOrm/doc/save.md

 The first question that arises is: is it a create or an update operation?

 Here is how we determine that.
+We basically try anything to make it an update, and ultimately fail to an insert.

 - if there is an auto-incremented column:
-    - if the value already doesn't exist it's create, otherwise it's update
+    - if the value already exist it's update,
 - elseif there is a primary key:
-    - it's an update if we can find a record with the primary key's current values, otherwise it's a create
+    - it's an update if we can find a record with the primary key's current values,
-- else, if there is no primary key, then the dev should set some fields that she considers to be acting as a primary key (as for identifying a unique row).
-        Those fields are named ric. (see below how it looks in the config file)
-- else, we have no choice but to query every columns
+- elseif there are unique indexes:
+    - it's an update if we can find a record with any of the indexes,
+- elseif there is a ric (manually defined)
+    - it's an update if the ric values dig a record
+- else
+    - if no auto-incremented column, no primary key, no unique indexes and no ric is defined, try one last time with all fields, or fail to an insert
+    - if either the auto-incremented column or the primary key or at least one unique index or the ric is defined, fail to an insert

 Example of generator config file: